ines-besrour/Spam-Mail-Prediction/README.md

 ## Spam-Mail-Prediction
-building a Spam Mail prediction system using Machine Learning with Python.
+building a Spam Mail prediction system using Machine Learning with Python